wting/autojump/docs/header.md

 autojump - a faster way to navigate your filesystem

 ## SYNOPSIS

 Jump to a previously visited directory that contains 'foo':

     j foo

-Jump to a previously visited subdirectory of the current working directory:
+Jump to a previously visited subdirectory of the current directory:

     jc bar

-Show all database entries and their respective key weights:
+Show database entries and their respective key weights:

     j --stat

 ## DESCRIPTION

 autojump is a faster way to navigate your filesystem.
 It works by maintaining a database of the directories you use the most from the command line.
-The `j --stat` command shows you the current contents of the database.
 Directories must be visited first before they can be jumped to.